-Noridian follows the CMS Internet Only Manual requirements regarding claim processing and payment of drugs and biologicals, as provided in the resource section of this webpage.
-Additional information regarding discarded drugs and biological as well as the needed hematocrit or hemoglobin reading is provided below.
+Noridian follows the CMS Internet Only Manual (IOM) requirements regarding claim processing and payment of drugs and biologicals.
+Additional information regarding discarded drugs and biological, and the needed hematocrit or hemoglobin reading is below.

-CMS provides guidelines regarding Medicare Part B Drug Average Sales Price, Not Otherwise Classified (NOC, and manufacture reporting on their website, https://www.cms.gov/Medicare/Medicare-Fee-for-Service-Part-B-Drugs/McrPartBDrugAvgSalesPrice/index.html .
+CMS provides guidelines regarding Medicare Part B Drug Average Sales Price, Not Otherwise Classified (NOC), and manufacture reporting on their website.